akashmjn/akashmjn.github.io/_posts/2016-12-20-streamingstrategy.md

 ### Independent Research

-I'm currently working with [Prof. Kathleen Eisenhardt](https://profiles.stanford.edu/kathleen-eisenhardt), taking forward some of this work for a more in-depth study of the music streaming industry involving other companies in this very competitive space.
+I'm currently working with [Prof. Kathleen Eisenhardt](https://profiles.stanford.edu/kathleen-eisenhardt), taking forward some of this work for a more in-depth study of the music streaming industry involving Pandora, Rhapsody etc. looking at the evolution of this complex competitive space.